dickravison/aws-sftp-ha/README.md

 ...
 ```

-Once this has completed, the below commands shows the two NLBs created and both with tags showing the different environments they belong to.
+Once this has finished, the below commands show the two NLBs created and both with tags showing the different environments they belong to.

 ```
 $ aws elbv2 describe-load-balancers --query LoadBalancers[].DNSName